keviner2004/resume/projects.md

 <br />
 ###### How was Dr. Elly Started?

-In order to get the ticket of the worldwide final, we started to develop a new game by redesigning Fantasia with new graphics, stories and a new upgrade system.
+In order to get the ticket of the Imagine Cup worldwide final, we started to develop a new game by redesigning Fantasia with new graphics, stories and a new upgrade system.
 The new game is called Dr. Elly and it's gameplay is almost the same as Fantasia.

 ###### Better Graphics